-The name derives from its first certified owner, Andrea Minerbetti, who in 1470 acquired a portion of the street, via de’ Tornabuoni for construction projects.
-The palace had already belonged to his family for eleven years, dating back to the pertinent deed of 1459.
-Between the sixteenth and seventeenth centuries the house had a balcony on the corner of street ‘via del Parione’ which in 1737-1740 was carried out and modernized by the sculptor and architect Girolamo Ticciati.
-The balcony is still documented in some of the early nineteenth century engravings.
+Between the 16th and 17th centuries, the house had a balcony on the corner of street ‘Via del Parione’ which was restored by sculptor and architect Girolamo Ticciati between 1737 and 1740.
+The balcony is still documented in some of the early 19th century engravings.

-The Minerbetti family became extinct in 1771, and in 1793 the building passed to the Santini’s and then to the Buonvisi Montecatini of Lucca.
-A notary passage from 1807-1819 attests that Teresa Santini had the balcony still in place on the corner with via del Parione.
+The Minerbetti family line ended in 1771 and in 1793 the building passed down to the Santini and then Buonvisi Montecatini of Lucca families.
+19th century documents suggest that Teresa Santini owned the balcony still positioned on the corner of Via del Parione.

-The facade was restored in the eighties of the nineteenth century by the new owners - La Fondiaria, Insurance company - with the replacement of a considerable amount of the stonework.
-Other works are documented in more recent times, after the great flood of 1966 to repair the damage caused by flooding, then once again the facade in 1987 by the architect Claudio Bianchini.
-The entire building between was once again fully restored between 1990 and 1996, on the project by Brizio Montinaro.
+The facade was restored in 1880 by the new owners - La Fondiaria, Insurance company - who replaced a considerable amount of the stonework.
+Other works are documented in more recent times: after the great flood of 1966 to repair the damage caused by flooding and again to the facade in 1987 by the architect Claudio Bianchini.